 - Soak the orchid in water for 20 minutes to make its roots pliable.

 - Carefully remove all potting media from the orchid’s roots.

-- Attach the moss-wrapped root ball to the mount using floral wire, U-shaped metal clips, twist ties, or another non-biodegradable string.
-It’s important that the string remains intact while the roots find a purchase on the mount.
+- Attach the moss-wrapped root ball to the mount using floral wire, fishing line, U-shaped metal clips, twist ties, or another non-biodegradable string.
+It’s important that the string remains intact while the roots secure themselves on the mount.

 Caring for a Mounted Orchid

-Caring for a mounted orchid isn’t much different from caring for a potted orchid.
-On one hand, you can relax about too much moisture, knowing that your plant will never experience wet feet.
+Caring for a mounted orchid isn’t much different than caring for a potted orchid.
+On one hand, you don't have to worry about giving it too much moisture, and your orchid will never experience wet feet.
 On the other hand, you need to be more vigilant than ever about providing a humid environment for your orchid.
 Water the plant at least three times a week, submerging the entire mount if possible to saturate it, increasing ambient humidity through evaporation.